10 Ode Examples to Explore

 2. “Olympian Ode 1” by Pindar

-The ancient Greek poet Pindar wrote odes to the athletic victories of Olympians, and his literary works are a bit challenging to read.
+The ancient Greek poet Pindar wrote odes to the athletic victories of Olympians, and his literary works are challenging to read.
 However, they deserve a spot in this list because of their contributions to the genre.
 The ancient Greeks often sang these odes to victorious athletes after the games were done.

-Pindar’s odes became one of the main types of odes, known for strict use of strophe (two or more lines repeated as a unit), antistrophe (thematic counterbalance to the strophe) and epode (a conclusion with its own meter and length).
+Pindar’s odes became one of the main types of odes, known for the strict use of strophe (two or more lines repeated as a unit), antistrophe (thematic counterbalance to the strophe) and epode (a conclusion with its own meter and length).
 They also have irregular line lengths and rhyme patterns.

 “Creatures for a day!
 What is a man?